Logiqx/gps-wizard/docs/formats/gpx.md

 2. Elevation does not have a fixed precision but will rarely be more than 3 decimal places.
 3. Course over ground and speed over ground are only supported by GPX 1.0; see comments below.
 4. Course over ground is automatically rounded to 3 decimal places by the GPX reader.
-5. Course over ground is incorrectly named in COROS files; "cog" instead of "course".
+5. Course over ground is incorrectly named in COROS files and GPX exports from GPSResults; "cog" instead of "course".
 6. Speed over ground does not have a fixed precision but will rarely be more than 3 decimal places.
 7. HDOP does not have a fixed precision but will rarely be more than 2 decimal places.